 Applying for Interim Orders

-For financial matters in a divorce, either party to the marriage can apply within 12 months of the divorce order taking effect and for financial matters when a de facto relationship breaks down, either party to the relationship may apply within 2 years of the breakdown of the relationship.
+For financial matters in a divorce, either party to the marriage can apply within 12 months of the divorce order taking effect.
+For financial matters when a de facto relationship breaks down, either party to the relationship may apply within 2 years of the breakdown of the relationship.
 There are various exceptions in filing out of time, and we strongly advise that you seek legal advice in the event you are faced with this issue.

 Case Study: Relocation of Children

 Many family law matters that appear in interim hearings involve the relocation of children by one parent before divorce or settlement proceedings are finalised.
-As reinforced in the recent case of Brant v Brant FamCA 91, interim orders can be made to undo a parent’s attempt to relocate children before a final hearing and enforce the best interests of the child and shared parental responsibility.
-In that case, the mother had relocated her two children and enrolled one child in a new school without consultation or consent from the father.
+As reinforced in the recent case of Brant v Brant FamCA 91, interim orders can be made to prohibit a parent’s attempt to relocate children before a final hearing and enforce the best interests of the child and shared parental responsibility.
+In this case, the mother had relocated her two children and enrolled one child in a new school without consultation or consent from the father.
 The father then sought an interim order for the mother and children to return to the area, offering exclusive occupancy of the matrimonial home and payment of child support to facilitate this arrangement.
 The Court found that the relocation may have had an adverse impact on the meaningful relationship the children have with their father, and that the relocation should be temporarily reversed until final orders could be made.
-It is important to note however that where there is an interim hearing regarding children, the overriding consideration of the Family Court is determining what is in the best interests of the children.

 Navigating a separation or divorce can be a highly stressful and emotional time for you and your family.
 At Etheringtons we provide a compassionate and skilled approach to family law matters.
 If you need further advice or assistance regarding interim orders or other family law matters, please contact one of our experienced solicitors on (02) 9963 9800 or via our contact form.